library-data-platform/ldpmarc/README.md

 the number of changes is small.

 However, if very many records have changed, it is possible that incremental update may take longer than full update.
-In that case a full update should be run once before resuming incremental updates.
+If it appears that an incremental update will never finish, it should be canceled, and a full update should be run once before resuming incremental updates.
 This can be done by using the `-f` command-line option, which disables incremental update and requires ldpmarc to do a full update.

 Resetting ldpmarc